AI-Safety-Awareness-Foundation/aisaf/content/workshops/nyc-feb-2025-0.md

 previously built and trained LLMs and done low-level analysis on them, so we're happy to talk shop about more technical details in today's models.

-We’ll be kicking off with a gentle introduction to the state of modern AI today going into more detailed forecasting exercises.
+We'll be kicking off with a gentle introduction to the state of modern AI today going into more detailed forecasting exercises.

 In particular our event will cover: